 Q– My Daughter has not been wanting to do her homework lately and has been throwing fits about it….What can I do…Please help!
 Thanks!
 Sara– _____________________________________________________

 A— Homework is often an issue in many homes.
 Good homework has meaningful purpose; doesn’t distract too much from children’s after school routines, and is interesting and varied.
 Fits are usually great avoidance behaviors and shouldn’t be allowed to achieve the desired results.
 However, a conversation and subsequent follow-through about homework worries and concerns is always recommended,

 -Check with your child’s teacher about the nature and amount of homework that your child will receive. -Alert your child’s teacher to your child’s concerns, and try to find any underlying reasons or causes. -If your child really struggles with the homework set, if possible establish with your child’s teacher a joint individual homework plan for your child over a short period of time. -It’s important that teachers follow through with homework, as essentially it is a contract between the child and the teacher, and it’s not up to parents to ensure it’s done. -Short burst of doing homework might help reluctant kids get it done.

-Most of the lovely images featured on my site are taken by the staff of MAK.
-Please feel free to share an idea, post, or image found on this blog as long as it links back to the original post on MomAlwaysKnows.com.
-If you are sharing an idea or post from this blog, you may use one single image from that post as long as you leave the watermark visible and the image links back to the original post here on Mom Always Knows.
-View Disclosure policy here
+The lovely images featured on MAK are taken by the staff of MAK.
+Please feel free to share an idea, post, or image found on this blog as long as it links back to the original post.
+If you are sharing an idea or post from this blog, you may use one single image from that post as long as you leave the watermark visible and the image links back to the original post.
+View our disclosure policy for more info.